 By Craig McFarlane

-There are multiple factors that can affect how efficient your digestive tract is.
-These factors can impact regularity and include hydration, nutrition, stress, meditation, and of course exercise.
+Multiple factors can affect how efficient your digestive tract is.
+These factors can impact regularity and include hydration, nutrition, stress, meditation, and of course, exercise.

 There are several factors that come into play when you exercise that drive regular bowel movements

-Running, skipping, and jumping movements will create mechanical assistance to help with bowel movements.
+Running, skipping, and jumping movements create mechanical assistance to help with bowel movements.

 Exercises that increase breathing rate and heart rate will stimulate muscles and nerves in the mucosal lining of your intestines, which activates the squeezing of your intestinal muscles to help with efficiency and decrease waste transit time.

 Is there a specific time to exercise that will help maintain regularity?
 No, but there is a best time NOT to exercise, and that is generally within an hour after a meal.

 This post-meal period is crucial to get the assimilation and food digestion process well underway—and it requires energy and blood.
 Exercising during this period will take blood away from the digestion process and put it toward supplying the working muscle, which will delay the digestive process and prolong food transit time.